-Last month, June, and year, 2017, I celebrated my eleventh year wedding anniversary.
+My Big Fat German Wedding: The Reception.
+This June we are celebrating our 14th wedding anniversary.
 My husband and I got married in Bavaria, Germany.
-It was an amazing wedding and was both a destination wedding and a traditional at home wedding.
+It was an amazing wedding and was both a destination wedding and a traditional at-home wedding.
+This post was first published a few yrs ago but I’m reposting it before our upcoming anniversary.
 So how do German wedding traditions compare to American wedding traditions?
 To read German customs for Rings, Wedding Rehearsals, Bridesmaids/Groomsmen and more, click here: Part One of My Big Fat German Wedding.

 1) Receptions last 2-3 hours?
 False; Receptions can last anywhere from 6 to 12+ hours.